petkopara/PetkoparaMultiSearchBundle/README.md

 ## Description
 Search in all of entity columns by given search term.
-In response returns `Doctrine\ORM\QueryBuilder` containing the filter conditions for the search.
+In response returns `Doctrine\ORM\QueryBuilder` containing the multiple search criteria.
 The searched columns can be specified.